-What is a submodule in GIT and how to add, update and remove a submodule?
+What is a submodule in Git?
+How to add, update and remove it?

-For instance, there might be the main application folder having code for connecting to a remote IP machine via socket, along with subfolders for UDP, TCP, and SCTP for each socket type.
+For example, the main application has code for connecting to a remote IP machine via different types of network sockets and subfolders for UDP, TCP, and SCTP socket wrappers.

-Besides that, a required project can be hosted at another git repository URL.
-It could contain code for third-party libraries that must be included in your project, or it could contain some other useful code.
+Additionally, a linked subproject can be hosted at a different git repository.
+The code may include code for third-party libraries that must be included in your project or some other useful code.

-In this tutorial, we will discuss what is a submodule and how to add, remove and update submodules in your working project.
+This tutorial will discuss what a submodule is and how to add, remove and update submodules in your working project.

-Submodules are references to code sources stored at remote repositories.
-Additionally, when you clone the main project, you can clone all the included submodules.
+Submodules in Git are convenient for referring to the other remote projects from your development line.
+You can clone all the included submodules when you clone the main project.
 This eliminates the manual work required to keep all third-party software updated.

-To demonstrate we have two repositories one for the main project and another for the third party.
-With examples, we will show, how to add the third-party git project as a submodule in the main project with the command line.
+To demonstrate, we have taken two git repositories, one for our project and another for a third-party library.
+The following examples show how to add, clone, update and remove the third-party submodule in the main project using the git commands.

 git submodule add https://github.com/cspsprotocol/third-party.git